 We also have integrations with major logging frameworks.
 The benefits of using a logging framework is finer, more granular control over what is logged.

 For example, you can log only warnings or errors project-wide, but then enable trace level messages for a specific class.
-We do this on our project to keep our system from getting filled up with noise that doesn't add any value unless there is an issue.
+We do this to keep our system from getting filled up with noise that doesn't add any value unless there is an issue.

 This also allows you to quickly change what you want to log to.
 Maybe you want to turn off logging to Exceptionless, or log to Exceptionless and to disk.